-This article will look at some of the most famous Spanish artists throughout history.
-From Diego Velázquez to Jean-Michel Basquiat, who introduced graffiti into the art gallery, Spanish artists were trend-setters rather than followers.
+This article will look at some of the most famous Spanish artists and painters throughout history.
+From Diego Velázquez to Pablo Picasso, Spanish artists were trend-setters rather than followers.
+The story of art history cannot be told without these famous painters from Spain.
+Let’s dig in!

 A Brief History of Art in Spain